message/iata/LV.md

 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen.
 5. Passengers could be subject to self-isolation for 10 days.
-More information is available in the latest “List of countries with 14-day COVID-19 morbidity rates" which can be found at <a href="https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0">https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0</a>
+More information is available in the latest "List of countries with 14-day COVID-19 morbidity rates" which can be found at <a href="https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0">https://www.spkc.gov.lv/lv/valstu-saslimstibas-raditaji-ar-covid-19-0</a>
 - This does not apply to:
+- until 31 January 2022, a COVID-19 EU digital green vaccination certificate showing that they were fully vaccinated at least 15 days before arrival;
-- passengers with a COVID-19 EU digital green vaccination certificate showing that they were fully vaccinated at least 15 days before arrival;
+- from 1 February 2022, a COVID-19 EU digital green vaccination certificate showing that they were fully vaccinated at least 15 days and at most 270 days before arrival;
+- from 1 February 2022, a COVID-19 EU digital green vaccination certificate showing that they received a booster dose;
 - passengers with a COVID-19 EU digital green recovery issued at least 11 days and at most 180 days before arrival;
+- until 31 January 2022, a COVID-19 vaccination certificate issued in Australia, Canada, New Zealand, United Kingdom or USA showing that they were fully vaccinated at least 15 days before arrival;
-- passengers with a COVID-19 vaccination certificate issued in Australia, Canada, New Zealand, United Kingdom or USA showing that they were fully vaccinated at least 15 days before arrival;
+- from 1 February 2022, a COVID-19 vaccination certificate issued in Australia, Canada, New Zealand, United Kingdom or USA showing that they were fully vaccinated at least 15 days and at most 270 days before arrival;
+- from 1 February 2022, a COVID-19 vaccination certificate issued in Australia, Canada, New Zealand, United Kingdom or USA showing that they received a booster dose;
 - passengers with a COVID-19 recovery certificate issued in Australia, Canada, New Zealand, United Kingdom or USA issued at least 11 days and at most 180 days before arrival.